SehiPark/CpGFuse/data/README.md

+# Data source
-The raw data of HCC cells can be downloaded from
+The raw data of HCC cells can be downloaded from Gene Expression Omnibus: GSE6536